.png)

 Certain words, such as "bank," "insurance," or "university," require written approval from the relevant state agency because they suggest regulated industries.
 Names that mislead the public about government ties, like "Georgia Revenue Service LLC," won't be approved.

 Before settling on a name, also check domain availability.
 Grabbing the matching website address prevents brand confusion down the road.
-Once your name meets all the requirements, you can reserve it for 30 days for $30 online or $35 by mail if you're not ready to file immediately.
+Once your name meets all the requirements, you can reserve it for 30 days.
+The statutory name reservation fee is $25 per O.C.G.A. § 14-11-1101, though the total at checkout may include an additional service charge for paper submissions.
+Verify the current amount on the SOS name reservation page before submitting if you're not ready to file immediately.

 The rules are clear: your agent must operate in Georgia with a physical street address where they can receive documents during business hours (P.O. boxes are not accepted).
 If you choose a company instead of a person, it must be authorized to do business in Georgia.
 While Georgia law doesn't require explicit written consent, it's recommended, and their information becomes public through state databases.